-Led by supportive tutors and mentors, there are approximately 40 courses available across the country, all created to refresh your nursing skills so that you’re ready to return to practice.
+Led by supportive tutors, assessors and supervisors, there are approximately 30 courses available across the country, all created to refresh your nursing skills so that you’re ready to return to practice.

 A proportion of your programme will be based at a university, with the tutors working with you to support your learning experience.

-If you are considering a return to practice course and are concerned about your numeracy skills, you can access the SNAP numeracy testing tool to develop and improve your existing skills.
+If you are considering a return to practice course and are concerned about your numeracy skills, you can contact the course provider or employer to find out what assessment and support may be available.